ShanTen/Tree-Parser/readme.md

 # Serialized Tree Parser

-*TLDR;* Converts mark up in the form of a an ascii tree into an iterable.
+*TLDR;* Converts markup in the form of an ascii tree into an iterable.

 ## Objective
 - I have some data in a text file, it looks like a tree.